pixelstorm/coding_guidelines_custom_builds/README.md

 # Best Practices and Coding Standards for custom builds

-1. Develop using php 7.2 or 7.3
+1. Develop using php 7.3 or 7.4
 1. Use our [ git flow proceedure ](https://github.com/pixelstorm/git-flow)
-1. Use [ Underscores ](https://underscores.me/) as the starter theme.
+1. Use [ Underscores ](https://underscores.me/) as the starter theme or https://github.com/timber/starter-theme.
-1. No inline code, no hardcoding content into theme files, no code is to be exposed to the client in the admin area.
+1. Do what you have to do to Remain DRY - unless you feel its adding too much complication for too little gain.
 1. Use svgs for icons and logos where posible.
 1. Develop locally deploy to a NOFOLLOW staging url.
 1. Develop with define('wp_debug', true);
 1. All text to be wrapped in either p, li or h1 to h3 tag. dont use divs to wrap text. use div for layout.
-1. Build a static, fully responsive html templates with html / scss first before implementing advanced custom fields and dynamic data functionality.
+1. Build a hardcoded, fully responsive html templates with html / scss / twig / php first before implementing advanced custom fields and dynamic data functionality.
-1. Use Advanced Custom fields & Hookturn plugins to build custom content areas and fields
+1. Use Advanced Custom fields, Gutenberg & Hookturn plugins to build custom content areas and fields

-1. All media/images are to be loaded into the wp-content/uploads directory and accessible via to the wp-admin
 1. Create [ custom image sizes ](https://developer.wordpress.org/reference/functions/add_image_size/) for all components that use images.

 ### Css
-1. Use bourbon.io and neat.io
+1. Use bourbon.io and neat.io or Bootstrap 4 integrated into your sass files
 1. Use a BEM css metholodgy
 1. Dont use id's for css selectors.
 Only use ids for js
-1. Use fluid typography mixin for type, padding, margins etc to match mobile and desktop designs accurately. [fluid type mixin](https://codepen.io/MadeByMike/pen/GmBLKo) [csstrick tutorial](https://css-tricks.com/snippets/css/fluid-typography/)
 1. When deploying to production, compress your css files into one minified file

 ### js
 1. When deploying to production, Compress your js files into one minified file

-### html
-HTML5 elements and markup to be used according to best practices

 ### WordPress Setup
 1. Choose a unique relavent username(not admin)
-1. Ensure comments are disabled
-1. Disable RSS feeds
-1. Use a unique table prefix
-1. Use a pixelstorm email address as the setup email address
-1. Remove 'just another wordpress site' from the strapline - replace with company strapline if they have one.
-1. Replace wp logo with client logo on the wordpress admin login screen
-1. Delete, hello world post, sample page and hello dolly and akismet
-1. Disable comments on new posts in site settings
-1. Set utc time to +10 and week starts on Sunday
+1. Ensure your local and staging site is set to no-follow

 ## Plugins – List of Approved Plugins for production site
 Please discuss if when adding a plugin that is not part of this list.